Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/notebook_guide_coding_assistant/guide.en-gb.md

 ---
 title: AI Notebooks - Using a code assistant (EN)
-excerpt: Discover how to use AI Endpoints in AI Notebooks to get a personalized coding assistant and boost your development productivity
+excerpt: Learn how to use AI Endpoints in AI Notebooks to get a personalized coding assistant and boost your development productivity
 updated: 2025-10-20
 ---